MEDomics-UdeS/MEDomicsTools/linux.md

 #### **Installing Anaconda**

-They both accomplish the same tasks, but the packages come in a different way.
 Anaconda comes with multiples conda packages built-in.
 This obviously comes in a larger file, but this option should have most of what you would need to get started.
 You can download Anaconda [here](https://www.anaconda.com/products/individual).

 #### **Installing Miniconda**

 Alternatively, you can use miniconda.
-Miniconda only comes with essential packages.
+Miniconda only comes with the essential packages.
 You will need to install the packages you need after the installation.
 This makes it easier to maintain and is the preferred option by many.
 We provide a script to install miniconda easily.

 ```
 # Installing Miniconda